Cambridge-ICCS/FTorch-benchmarks/README.md

 Then, run `make` and the program(s) should build.

+### Profiling build type
+There is now a custom build type for `cmake` you can set with `-DCMAKE_BUILD_TYPE=Profile`.
+This will add the necessary options for instrumented profiling, in the `gprof` style.

 ## Running instructions
 You'll need the Python virtual environment loaded.
 Run the program:
 ```